graphql/graphql-wg/GraphQL-TSC.md

 1. Formally open a vote for a motion by opening a GitHub issue.
    - Most votes are held publicly, for those held privately, open an issue in a private forum.
-1. Take attendence of all TSC members over the prior three meetings to determine _attending members_ minus any recused.
+1. Take attendance of all TSC members over the prior three meetings to determine _attending members_ minus any recused.
    - If a vote is raised during a meeting, count the live meeting as the most recent of the three.
    - For an election vote, members with expiring terms are recused and not counted towards _attending members_.
 1. Determine the _quorum threshold_ as the next number larger than half of _attending members_, or 2/3 for a supermajority.